Best Buy picks Spencer Stuart to run CEO search

 NEW YORK (Reuters) - Best Buy Co Inc (BBY.N), the world’s largest consumer electronics chain, said it has selected headhunter Spencer Stuart Inc to conduct the search for a new chief executive.

-The news came almost six weeks after Brian Dunn resigned as CEO.
+Brian Dunn resigned as CEO last month.
 Following his departure, the company said an internal probe found that Dunn had an improper relationship with a female employee.

-Best Buy is under pressure to find a replacement for Dunn soon.
-At least two brokerages have downgraded the company this month citing lack of leadership.

-“Best Buy does not plan to name a replacement anytime soon, which likely means the company will not have established leadership heading into the crucial 2012 holiday selling season,” said BB&T Capital Markets analyst Anthony Chukumba, who downgraded the retailer to “hold” from “buy.”

 On Monday, Best Buy also revealed the terms of its contract with Mikan, 41, who was appointed interim CEO on April 10.